paysera/lib-wallet-transfer-rest-client/README.md

 ```
 ---

-Get list of lib-wallet-transfer-rest-client by filter
+Get list of transfers by filter

 ```php